-Most bollards are used for perimeter protection and traffic management by restricting access to vehicles while still allowing access by pedestrians.
-Some bollards are used as a security measure to protect shops and cash machines against ram-raids, and some are used to prevent the theft of vehicles from driveways by creating a heavy-duty and high-strength barrier behind your lovely new car (or your cherished little banger).
+Most security posts and bollards are used for perimeter protection and traffic management by restricting access to vehicles while still allowing access by pedestrians.
+Some bollards are used as a security measure to protect commercial properties, shops and cash machines against ram-raids, and others are used to prevent the theft of cars or caravans from driveways.

-Static bollards are the most common type and don’t have any fancy tricks up their sleeves (but don’t let them hear you call them boring).
-They are a simple post that is either concreted into the ground or bolted to the surface with a base plate.
+Static bollards are a simple post and cap that can be concreted into the ground or bolted to the surface with a base plate.
 This type of bollard is usually made from metal or timber and has been around for centuries.
-From the early days of fixing a cannon upside down into the ground to moor ships and using timber posts to restrict traffic, the bollard has become a ubiquitous traffic control and perimeter protection method due to its reliability and simplicity.

-Then there is the folding parking post which sits on a hinged base plate and is locked into the upright position (usually behind a car or van on a driveway) with a padlock preventing anybody without the security post key from driving away.
+The fold down parking post sits on a hinged base plate and is locked into the upright position (usually behind a car or van on a driveway) with a padlock, preventing anybody without a key from driving away.
 The fold down bollard can also be used to reserve designated spaces on car parks.
 Folding bollards lay flat to the floor when not in use.

-Removable bollards also sit inside a concreted in ground socket when in use, unlike the telescopic bollard however, the removable bollard is lifted out of the socket completely when not in use (hence the name).
-The lift out bollard is secured in place with a padlock and when not in use is stored away until it’s needed back on duty.
+Removable bollards also sit inside a concreted in ground socket when in use.
+Unlike the telescopic post, the removable bollard is lifted out of the socket completely when not in use.
+The lift out bollard is secured in place with a padlock and when not in use is stored away until it is needed back on duty.